 - Females become sexually mature at the age of 3 years while males mature at the age of 4 years.

-- They start breeding in the middle spring to summer or early autumn.
+- They start breeding in the middle of spring to summer or early autumn.

 - Females usually reproduce in alternate years probably because of the high dependency of the babies.